JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 # Does JSON allow duplicate names in an Object?

-This is a controversion subject that is discussed from time to time.
+This is a midly controversial subject that is discussed from time to time.

 ## TLDR